 For example: Cookies help us to route traffic between servers and understand how quickly our Oculus Services load for different people.
 Cookies also help us to record the ratio and dimensions of your screen and windows and know whether you've enabled high-contrast mode so that we can render our sites and apps correctly.
 For example, we set the ‘dpr’ and ‘wd’ cookies, each with a lifespan of 7 days, for purposes including to deliver an optimal experience for your device’s screen.

 For example: Cookies can help us understand how people use the Oculus Services, analyze which parts of the Oculus Services people find most useful and engaging, and identify features that could be improved.

+Although most browsers and devices accept cookies by default, their settings usually allow you to clear, configure or decline disable cookies.
 Follow the instructions provided by your website or mobile browser (usually located within the "Help", "Tools" or "Edit" facility) to modify your cookie settings.
-Please note that if you set your browser to disable cookies or other technologies, you may not be able to access certain parts of the Services and other parts of our Services may not work properly.
+Please note that if you set your browser to disable cookies or other technologies, you may not be able to access certain parts of the Oculus Services, and other parts of our Oculus Services may not function properly.

 Check your mobile device settings that control ads based on your interactions with the applications on your device.
 For example, on your iOS device you can enable the "Limit Ad Tracking" setting, and on your Android device you can enable the "Opt out of Ads Personalization" setting.

 To turn off the sharing of usage statistics and crash reports from your Oculus Browser, click Settings in Oculus Browser and toggle the switch next to Analytics to Off.